 Professor: Some of the faculty are hired as full-time, tenure-track professors.
-These faculty members must have a doctorate in counseling, psychology, social work, education, or a related area.
-Most of these faculty members have a clinical license and/or an appropriate professional credential.
+These faculty members must have a doctorate in counselor education, counseling or clinical psychology, social work, education, or a related area.
+Many of these faculty members have a clinical license and/or an appropriate professional credential.
 There are three ranks: assistant, associate, and full professor.
-By the seventh year of their employment here, all full-time tenure-track professors must either earn tenure or be given a terminal year of employment.
+By the seventh year of their employment at SF State, all full-time tenure-track professors must either earn tenure or be given a terminal year of employment.
 Tenure can be granted to assistant professors and to associate professors.
 In order to become a full professor, you must already have tenure.
 Being granted tenure means that they have job security unless there are layoffs or they are terminated for seriously violating university or contract policies.
+Still, all faculty receive feedback and student evaluations every semester regardless of their rank.
 End of semester evaluations completed by students are an integral part of the review process.
 All feedback from students gained in that process are included in the materials reviewed as professors go through personnel action, every two years prior to "going up for tenure", during their tenure review process, and requesting to be promoted in rank (from assistant to associate, or from associate to full professor).
 The faculty member prepares a full dossier of their materials including their syllabi, teaching evaluations, publications and presentations, and service activities and must complete a narrative thoughtfully and critically reflecting on their progress and the feedback from students and colleagues.
-Department Retention, Tenure and Promotion Committee (RTP), the Department Chair, College

-Dean, University Promotions Committee, and the University Provost, all review those materials.
+Department Retention, Tenure and Promotion Committee (RTP), the Department Chair, College Dean, University Promotions Committee, and the University Provost, all review those materials.
 Full time faculty positions have to be requested from the university approximately 18 months in advance and are rarely approved, even in the face of losses due to retirements and faculty leaving the university.
-If we are lucky enough to have a position approved, we begin the recruitment process during the summer by reaching out to as many professional associations and listserves as possible.
+If we are lucky enough to have a position approved, we begin the recruitment process during the summer by reaching out to as many professional associations and listservs as possible.